 What Is Hospice?
 What Does VITAS Do?

 When medical treatments can no longer cure a disease, VITAS’ team of hospice professionals still can do a great deal to control pain, reduce anxiety and offer needed spiritual and emotional support to patients and their families.
-Hospice services are provided wherever people with life-limiting illness reside and could benefit from hospice care:
+We provide hospice services wherever people with life-limiting illness reside and could benefit from our care, including:

 - Patients’ homes